one2code/file_sharing_site/README.md

 # file_sharing_site
 A protected file sharing site that allows the user to securely upload a file.
+The layout is a neobrutalist design built out in Tailwind CSS, with a simple Home and About page explaining the aim of the project.
+The app itself is built out in React Typescript, compiled with Vite.
+On the backend, the app will use Express for the server, connected to a Mongo database with Mongoose.
+The file encryption is managed by a library called Bcrypt.

+I will be slowly adding to this project as I have time and learn more about connecting a React frontend to an Express/Mongo backend.
+Right now, I just have the initial layout design completed for desktop and the initial server logic.
+During the next round of updates, I will focus on the mobile design before beginning to write out more of the server side logic.